solita/solita.github.com/_posts/2016-02-09-installing-server-environment-with-powershell.md

 ```
  $config.Root.IIS.WebDeploy.GetAttribute("Name")
 ```

+With all this done you could also enable PowerShell remoting on your server and do all the installations without using any RDP connection at all.

 ## Cool!
 I want to do that too!
 Because we are such a nice guys we put all the scripts into GitHub for everyone to access.
 You can get them from our [GitHub repository](https://github.com/solita/powershell-webdevelopertools).
 Here is more specific list of things mentioned before.